vaishnavkoka/NLP_Assignment_2/README.md

 `Fig3: Model trained on 4.7M tokens for 10 epocs in 9 hours on 2 GPU T4`

----

 ### Contributions
 Each team member contributed significantly to both tasks, as detailed below:

-- **Vaishnav Koka**
-  - Set up and organized the Task 1 training pipeline.
-  - Calculated and compiled fertility scores, generating the matrix.
-  - Tested and documented model outputs for 10 prompts in Task 2.

-- **Ramanand**
-  - Fine-tuned the LLaMA model to meet the <100M parameter constraint.
-  - Conducted training on the tokenized dataset and recorded perplexity scores at each epoch.
+- **Vaishnav Koka**: Created code for Tokenizers and trained tokenizers to calculate fertility scores, and Git Hub documentation.
-  - Created performance metric reports and final model output documentation.
+- **Ramanand**: Created datasets, did Transformer model training and fine-tuning, and Git Hub documentation.

-- **Isha Jain**
-  - Configured tokenizer training with multiprocessing for efficient dataset handling.
-  - Conducted initial fertility analysis and supported SentencePieceBPETokenizer selection.
-  - Documented Task 1 outputs and validated score accuracy.

-- **Yash Sahu**
-  - Developed comparison framework for fertility metrics evaluation.
-  - Supported tokenizer selection and training script configuration.
-  - Created fertility and perplexity matrix visualizations.
+- **Isha Jain**: Created code for tokenizers and trained tokenizers to calculate fertility scores, and Git Hub documentation.
----
+- **Yash Sahu**: Created tokenizers code, transformer fine-tuning, and Git Hub documentation.

-## Acknowledgments
+### Acknowledgments
-Our team collaborated effectively to parallelize and document each stage of the project.
-Special thanks to each member for their dedication to completing the tasks in a timely and efficient manner.
+- Our team worked in a synchronous manner so as to not burden a single person, and get the work done more effectively and in a timely manner.

----
+- We would like to thank Amod Thakur for providing tutorial sessions.
+- Of course, it wouldn't have been possible without the teaching of Mayank, sir.
 References: https://github.com/AamodThakur/NLP_Pre_Training